heysailor/redux-worker-queue/README.md

     npm install --save redux-worker-queue

-Import the `WorkerQueue` constructor, and initialize the queue with a `PET` type to handle.
-The type includes handlers which return a special object.
+Import the `WorkerQueue` constructor, and initialize the queue with a `TypeRegistration`.
+We'll include a `type` of 'PET', and pet handlers which return promises.

     import WorkerQueue from 'redux-worker-queue';